-Heat your flock during the winter, and your chicks* during their first weeks with this versatile Cozy Coop Low Wattage Heater.
+Heat your flock during the winter, and your chicks* during their first weeks with this versatile Cozy Coop Low Wattage Heater!
 Mount it to the wall with built-in screw mount slots, or hold it aright using the included stand.
+And you won't find it anywhere else for less.

 We really don't recommend infrared heat bulbs, and this is another safe, low-wattage product you can use for heating your flock instead.
 Heat lamp-caused fires are all too real and